allenJynRoyston/block-site/README.md

-# 🆘 HIRE ME PLEASE - Allen "Jyn" Royston
+# 🚀 Allen "Jyn" Royston - Fullstack Developer

-_Experienced fullstack developer seeking employment before the last of my savings disappears into the void_
+\_Experienced developer actively seeking new opportuniti## 📞 Let's Co## 🤝 To Hiring Managers & Tech Leads:

+If you made it this far, you probably:

+1. **Actually need a skilled developer** _(great timing!)_
+2. Appreciate honest, straightforward communication
+3. Value technical competence over corporate buzzwords

+I'm not the "rockstar ninja guru" type.
+I'm a **solid, experienced developer** who writes clean code, communicates clearly, and builds long-term relationships with teams.
+In today's market, reliability and skill go hand in hand.

+**I'm excited to contribute to your next project.** Let's build something great together.

+---

+_Built with 💻 Vue 3, ☕ coffee, and 🎯 focus on quality development._ allen.royston.uk@gmail.com _(Quick response time guaranteed)_
+**LinkedIn**: [linkedin.com/in/allen-royston](https://linkedin.com/in/allen-royston) _(Active and up-to-date)_
+**GitHub**: [github.com/allenJynRoyston](https://github.com/allenJynRoyston) _(Recent commits, real projects)_
+**Portfolio**: [This very site you're looking at] _(Live demo of my work)\_today's evolving tech landscape_

-## 😅 The Situation
+## � The Situation

 Hi there!
-I'm Allen, and like 47% of the tech industry right now, I'm **actively seeking employment**.
-This portfolio represents countless hours of unpaid labor disguised as "passion projects" while I slowly burn through my emergency fund and question every life choice that led me here.
+I'm Allen, and like many talented developers right now, I'm **actively seeking new opportunities**.
+This portfolio represents my passion for clean, modern web development and showcases the kind of work I'd love to bring to your team.

 ## 🎯 Why Your Company Needs Me (Seriously)